go-delve/delve/Documentation/cli/README.md

 [call](#call) | Resumes process, injecting a function call (EXPERIMENTAL!!!)
 [continue](#continue) | Run until breakpoint or program termination.
 [next](#next) | Step over to next source line.
+[rebuild](#rebuild) | Rebuild the target executable and restarts it.
+It does not work if the executable was not built by delve.
 [restart](#restart) | Restart process.
 [rev](#rev) | Reverses the execution of the target program for the command specified.
 [rewind](#rewind) | Run backwards until breakpoint or program termination.